Palbociclib: Administration

-Palbociclib is taken daily orally with food in a cycle of 21 days of active medication followed by 7 without.
-Currently palbociclib is prescribed as a combination therapy with either letrozole or fulvestrant.
+Palbociclib is taken daily orally with food in a cycle of 21 days of active medication, followed by a week of abstinence.
+Currently, palbociclib is prescribed as a combination therapy with either letrozole or fulvestrant.
 Patients should also not consume CYP3A inhibitors or inducers while taking palbociclib.
-FDA information also cautions against consuming grapefruit products while taking palbociclib.
+FDA information also cautions against consuming grapefruit products while taking palbociclib, in order to avoid negative interactions.

 Approvals and indications

 HR+ breast cancer

-The drug was reviewed and approved under the Food and Drug Administration’s (FDA) accelerated Priority Review and Breakthrough Therapy designation programs on February 3, 2015 as a treatment (in combination with letrozole) for patients with estrogen receptor positive (ER+) advanced breast cancer.
+The drug was reviewed and approved under the Food and Drug Administration’s (FDA) accelerated Priority Review and Breakthrough Therapy designation programs on February 3, 2015, as a treatment (in combination with letrozole) for patients with estrogen receptor positive (ER+) advanced breast cancer.
 This was an accelerated approval.

 In March 2017, the FDA granted regular approval to palbociclib for hormone receptor (HR) positive, human epidermal growth factor receptor 2 (HER2) negative advanced or metastatic breast cancer, in combination with an aromatase inhibitor.

 A phase III trial, PALOMA-2, was fully enrolled by February 2015 and reported positive results in April 2016.
-The results of PALOMA-2 trial (published November 2016) showed significantly longer progression-free survival in patients on palbociclib in combination with letrozole, compared to patients on letrozole and placebo.
-Progression-free survival was assessed by radiologically confirmed disease progression by RECIST criteria or death during the study.
+The results of PALOMA-2 trial, published in November 2016, showed significantly longer progression-free survival in patients on palbociclib in combination with letrozole, compared to patients on letrozole and placebo.
+Progression-free survival was assessed by radiologically-confirmed disease progression by RECIST criteria or death during the study.
 At the time of publication, there was insufficient data on overall survival, and a final analysis is planned after a total of 390 deaths occur per protocol and in agreement with regulatory agencies.
 Of note, it was noted that the addition of palbociclib caused higher rates of myelotoxic events in the study.

-The drug was approved for use in the European Union in November 2016 as a treatment for hormone receptor (HR) positive, human epidermal growth factor receptor 2 (HER2) negative locally advanced or metastatic breast cancer either in combination with an aromatase inhibitor or, for women who have received prior endocrine therapy, in combination with fulvestrant.
+The drug was approved for use in the European Union in November 2016 as a treatment for hormone receptor (HR) positive, human epidermal growth factor receptor 2 (HER2) negative locally advanced or metastatic breast cancer, either in combination with an aromatase inhibitor or, for women who have received prior endocrine therapy, in combination with fulvestrant.
 In pre- or perimenopausal women, a luteinizing hormone releasing hormone agonist should also be given.

 In December 2017, palbociclib, was accepted for use by the NHS after going through the Scottish Medicines Consortium's process for medicines used to treat very rare and end-of-life breast cancer.